Smirking Norway killer Breivik pleads not guilty

 Wearing a suit and loosely knotted tie, Breivik entered the Oslo court in handcuffs.
 He smirked several times as the cuffs were removed, put his right fist on his heart then extended his hand in salute.

-“I do not recognize the Norwegian courts.
+“I do not recognise the Norwegian courts.
 You have received your mandate from political parties which support multiculturalism,” Breivik told the court after refusing to stand when judges entered.

-“I acknowledge the acts but not criminal guilt as I claim self defense,” he added, seated in front of a bullet-proof glass wall.
+“I acknowledge the acts but not criminal guilt as I claim self defence,” he added, seated in front of a bullet-proof glass wall.

 Occasionally suppressing a yawn, cracking his knuckles and sipping water, he stared down at the indictment papers, following without visible emotion the list of his killings as the prosecutor read out each one.
 Some details were so graphic that Norwegian television bleeped out descriptions of the massacres.